Business Travel Statistics: Welcome Aboard, Frequent Flyer

 While boomers prefer traditional accommodation, like hotels, younger travelers are more likely to go for non-chain hotels, Airbnb and other “room share” services.
 This is especially the case for millennials employed in the tech industry.

-Also, travel statistics by age group suggest that the same target group most often uses low-cost air carriers, with 85% of them booking low-cost airlines in 2018.
+Also, the numbers by age group suggest that the same target group most often uses low-cost air carriers, with 85% of them booking low-cost airlines in 2018.

 On the other hand, ridesharing companies have experienced a huge growth in popularity among business travelers of all ages.
 As much as 81% of the survey’s respondents stated that they would take Uber or Lyft over taxis any day.